simulogics/airlinesim-docs/content/docs/about/payment/index.en.md

 And that's almost it!
 There's one caveat: There is a difference between free accounts, meaning such that have never completed a payment, and premium accounts, meaning such that have at some point completed at least one payment.
 But we will touch on that below.

-## Credit consumption & running out of credits
+## Credit Consumption & Running out of Credits

 Once you create a holding, credits are deducted from your account on a daily basis.
 In game worlds where you can create more than one holding, discounts apply to every additional holding.